 Hattner advises if you add probiotic foods to your diet you should add other foods called prebiotics as well.
 "The prebiotics are in the plant foods," ...

-Science group ‘clarifies’ probiotics definition by Lorraine Heller, 25-Jun-2009 foodnavigator-usa.com Link PDF
+Science group ‘clarifies’ probiotics definition by Lorraine Heller, 25-Jun-2009 foodnavigator-usa.com

 The International Scientific Association for Probiotics and Prebiotics (ISAPP) has released a “clarified definition” of the term ‘probiotic’, which it says will help manufacturers and regulators ensure the proper use of the bacteria.